cmcenearney/ScrabbleBotPlay/README.md

 To-do:

 - [X] implement getHighestScoringMove
+- [ ] add support for blank tiles (wildcards)
-- [ ] convert the trie to a dawg
+- [ ] convert the trie to a dawg (minimized dfa)
-- [ ] optimize the move finding algorithm (use gaddag or reverse prefix tree?)
+- [ ] convert move finding alg from two-pass to single-pass
 - [ ] move the core into a separate project that the web app depends on
+- [ ] optimize the prefix generation - using a "gaddag" or reverse prefix tree